ODonoghueLab/Minardo-Model/README.md

 ### 5. Ordered events

 In the following function, an ordering of clusters is calculated, based on events (i.e. phosphorylation and dephosphorylation).
 Briefly, the method is that, first a time distribution is generated for each cluster.
-These distributions are compared, either parametrically (t-tests) or non-parametrically (wilcox-test) to determine if the events are different, and if so, which occurs earlier.
-This gives us an ordering of the events, which are then laid out per cluster using a storyline visualisation style.
+These distributions are compared, either parametrically (t-tests) or non-parametrically (wilcox-test) to determine if the time at which these events occur are different, and if so, which occurs earlier.
+This gives us an ordering of the events which is visualised as follows.

 ```R